-As part of the whole school transition process there will be close liaison between feeder schools for SEND students joining Ripon Grammar School in Year 7 and Year 9 or during a school year.
+As part of the whole school transition process there will be close liaison between feeder schools for SEND students joining Ripon Grammar School in Year 7, Year 9 and Year 12 or during a school year.
 Information will be recorded on the school admission form.
 Liaison includes Ripon Grammar School staff visiting schools and attending review meetings.
 For some students a personalised transition package is made.

 For students who are preparing to leave Ripon Grammar School after public examinations further support is available.
-Ripon Grammar School has an active careers advisory department who work closely with the Learning Support Department and students with additional needs.
+Ripon Grammar School has an active careers advisory department which works closely with the Inclusion Department and students with additional needs.
 The support they provide aims to help students make appropriate choices and seek out all available opportunities for them.